 We’ve confirmed that the aircraft departed Cambodia on November 14 and, after a hellish nine-hour flight, made a six-hour stop in Tbilisi, Georgia, including a three-hour delay.
 The monkeys who were reportedly aboard this aircraft endured another 14.5-hour flight to Houston, where they were offloaded like inanimate cargo, packed into trucks, and driven countless miles to laboratories.
 Please immediately take action below to help stop this practice and save

 We’ve received disturbing reports from airline insiders that Wamos Air, which is owned in part by Royal Caribbean, is transporting monkeys for use in U.S. laboratories.

-Information given to PETA indicates that Wamos Air transported 720 long-tailed macaques, crammed into 144 wooden shipping crates, from Cambodia to Houston, via Madrid, on August 19, 2021, on Flight EB974.
-The sensitive monkeys endured a 13.5-hour flight from Cambodia to Madrid and another 10-hour flight to Houston, plus an unknown amount of time spent waiting at the squalid farm where they were packed into crates and at the airports in Cambodia and Madrid, all while sitting in their own feces, urine, and blood—terrified of what would happen next.
-After arriving in Houston at 7:17 a.m., the animals were packed into trucks and taken to their final destination: a laboratory where they will be locked in cages, tormented, and used in painful and potentially deadly experiments.
+Information given to PETA indicates that Wamos Air transported 720 long-tailed macaques, crammed into 144 wooden shipping crates, from Cambodia to Houston, via Madrid, on August 19 on Flight EB974.
+The sensitive monkeys reportedly endured a 13.5-hour flight from Cambodia to Madrid and another 10-hour flight to Houston, plus an unknown amount of time spent waiting on the squalid farm where they were packed into crates and at the airports in Cambodia and Madrid, all while sitting in their own feces, urine, and blood—terrified of what they might have to endure next.
+After arriving in Houston at 7:17 a.m., the animals would be packed into trucks and taken to their final destination: a laboratory where they’d be used for experimentation, facing torment and pain.

 We contacted Wamos Air’s executive team multiple times to ask them to reconsider their involvement in this cruel industry and stop shipping monkeys to laboratories immediately.